-NER Pass Through Considerations EY's assessment a) whether the event proposed is an event covered by a category of pass through event specified in clause 6.6.1(a1)(1) to(4); A natural disaster event is not covered by a category of pass through event specified in clause 6.6.1(a1)(1) to (4) of the Rules. b) whether the nature or type of event can be clearly identified at the time the Yes.
-The NSW DNSPs have been able to identify a natural disaster event. determination is made for the service provider; This has been previously accepted by the AER for the Victorian DNSPs, Aurora, Powerlink, ElectraNet and SP AusNet, is defined as: A natural disaster event: Any major fire, flood, earthquake, or other natural disaster beyond the control of the DNSP (but excluding those events for which external insurance or self insurance has been included within the DNSP's forecast operating expenditure) that occurs during the forthcoming regulatory control period and materially increases the costs to the DNSP of providing direct control services.
-For the purpose of this event, an event is considered to materially increase costs where the event has an impact of one per cent of the smoothed forecast revenue of the regulatory year in which the costs are incurred. c) whether a prudent service provider could reasonably prevent an event of that nature or type from occurring or substantially mitigate the cost impact of such an event; EY considers that the ability of a prudent service provider to reasonably prevent this event or to mitigate the cost impact is likely to be limited.
+NE R Pass Through Considerations EY's assessment a) whether the event proposed is an event covered by a category of pass through event specified in clause 6.6.1(a1)(1) to(4); A natural disaster event is not covered by a category of pass through event specified in clause 6.6.1(a1)(1) to (4) of the Rules. b) whether the nature or type of event can be clearly identified at the time the determination is made for the service provider; c) whether a prudent service provider could reasonably prevent an event of that nature or type from occurring or substantially mitigate the cost impact of such an event; EY considers that the ability of a prudent service provider to reasonably prevent this event or to mitigate the cost impact is likely to be limited.
 The NSW DNSPs' risk management framework at a high level appears to be sound and is consistent with industry practice.
 There are likely to be some events which are beyond the control of a prudent service provider which has a sound risk management framework in place.
 For these events which are not within a prudent service provider's control, available premiums to increase the insurance cover limit may be very high.
 Refer to discussion in 'Insurance cap event' in (1) above.
-Based on our review of the NSW DNSPs risk management framework, at a high level, we consider that the NSW DNSPs' have considered a range of measures to efficiently manage and mitigate the risk where possible and appropriate. d) whether the relevant service provider could insure against the event, having regard to: prudent service provider's control.
-As a result, it may be difficult to estimate the the availability (including the extent of availability in terms of liability limits) of insurance against the event on reasonable commercial terms; or whether the event can be self-insured on the basis that: probability/costs of occurrence or available premiums to increase the insurance cover limit may be very high.
+Based on our review of the NSW DNSPs risk management framework, at a high level, we consider that the NSW DNSPs' have considered a range of measures to efficiently manage and mitigate the risk where possible and appropriate. d) whether the relevant service provider could insure against the event, having regard to: 1) the availability (including the extent of availability in terms of liability limits) of insurance against the event on reasonable commercial terms; or 2) whether the event can be self-insured on the basis that: As stated in c) above, there are some events which are not likely to be within a prudent service provider's control.
+As a result, it may be difficult to estimate the probability/costs of occurrence or available premiums to increase the insurance cover limit may be very high.
 For these events it is therefore impossible to calculate a reliable self-insurance premium but the potential cost to the relevant service